 We spent a happy half-hour squeezed into the little terrace chatting with a few locals, who were amazed to discover that we were not here to visit the château, as all other visitors were.

 As we set off again my blisters were agonising, but the pain lessened as we went along, as is the way of blisters.

 The road out of Ravel was a little thread of a thing that followed the base of the ridge until the land flattened out.

-Not a single car came past, but there was nevertheless the sound of a motor, from a farmer collecting rolls of hay from his fields with great tongs mounted on a tractor.
+Not a single car came past, but there was nevertheless the hum of a motor in the air.
+We soon came to a farmer collecting rolls of hay from his fields with great tongs mounted on a tractor.

 It was a wonderfully French scene – the smoothly undulating green fields, the patches of dark trees, and a nameless château sitting casually on the skyline.